asyncanup/apper/README.md

   (the folder hierarchy containing the subapp)
 * Routes get loaded that respond to paths _other_ than those found in static content.

+### Bigger apps composed of small apps

+The root app can contain sub-directories which are complete apps unto themselves.
+These directories become subapps of the root app.

+Subapps can be pulled out and placed anywhere in the overall directory structure.
+This would make them available on the new relative url with respect to the root.

+Every subapp folder can be started as a separated app by including `server.js` in there.

+Due to the directory hierarchy based mounting of subapps, the base URL paths of all subapps are decided by their position in the directory hierarchy.

+The subapps can then register for any relative URL route after their base URL and handle requests accordingly.

 Usage